liferay/liferay-docs/develop/tutorials/articles/recycle-bin/03-implementing-the-undo-functionality.markdown

 # Implementing the Undo Functionality [](id=implementing-the-undo-functionality)

-Sometimes, you may accidentally send the wrong entry to the Recycle Bin.
+Sometimes, users accidentally send the wrong entry to the Recycle Bin.
 It seems kind of grueling to navigate away from your page to the Recycle Bin to restore the item, just to go back to where you originally started, right?
-For this reason, the Recycle Bin framework supports an *Undo* button, so you can conveniently undo the action of sending an entry to the Recycle Bin, without leaving the page.
-In addition, the undo functionality provides links to the trashed entry and the Recycle Bin.
+For this reason, the Recycle Bin framework supports an *Undo* button, so you can conveniently undo the action of sending an entry to the Recycle Bin without leaving the page.

 ![Figure 1: Implementing the Undo button enables users to conveniently retrieve entries back from the Recycle Bin.](../../images/undo-rb.png)